Teaching

-Dr. Haus teaches primarily upper-level courses within the Wildlife Biology major at Bemidji State University.
-His instruction emphasizes the incorporation of fundamental ecological principles to applied resource management.
+Dr. Haus primarily instructs upper-level courses within the Wildlife Biology major at Bemidji State University.
+His teaching integrates fundamental ecological principles with applied resource management.

 BIOL2610 General Ecology